akirov/Qt_vs_Boost/Qt/README.txt

 PATH=$QTDIR/bin:${PATH}
 export QTDIR PATH

-After making sure that 'qmake' is present, just run 'make' in project's root directory (containing client and server subdirs).
+After making sure that 'qmake' is present, just run 'make -f Makefile.manual' in project's root directory (containing client and server subdirs).
+Or do "qmake QtClientServer.pro -r" and then "make".
 The executables will be in ./exe dir.

 Command line options (port, number of channels, and time interval for generating the random numbers):